tagspaces/documentation/docs/installation.md

 ## Installation on Android

+### From Google Play

+You can install the Android app from the [Google Play Store](https://play.google.com/store/apps/details?id=org.tagspaces.mobile).

+> **Updating the Android app:** Once we publish a newer version of the Android app, it will be automatically installed on your mobile device within the following days.

 ### From our web site

-A recent **BETA** version of the Android app is available as a [APK file](https://www.tagspaces.org/downloads/tagspaces-android-beta.apk) in download section of our web site.
+A version of the Android app is available as a [APK file](https://www.tagspaces.org/downloads/tagspaces-android.apk) in download section of our web site.

 In order to install the APK file you have to perform the following steps on your Android phone.